Alex-Mussell/CeDevops-Recruitment-Test/README.md

 To work this project has 3 scripts

 1. buildProject.sh : This builds the super complex project output.
 Needs current build number as argument.
-2. signProject.sh : This takes the output of buildProject and signs the project with key the recently generated key and generates signed version.
+2. signProject.sh : This takes the output of buildProject and signs the project with the recently generated key and generates signed version.
 3. generateSigningKey.sh : This generates the super secure signing key to sign the project in a hidden location.
 This key is only valid for 5 minutes and need to be regenerated every 5 minutes.
 This key is used by signProject.sh to sign. generateSigningKey is not compatible with `figlet` so this needs to run in machine without `figlet` installed.

 ## CI Implementation